Nursing Homes in Alaska

 Median Monthly Cost

-Alaska's nursing home costs are 53.7% higher than the national average for private rooms.
+Alaska's nursing home costs are significantly higher than the national average, with semi-private rooms costing 49.7% more and private rooms 53.3% more.

 | Care Type | Monthly Cost | vs. National |